raspberrypilearning/hello-world-simplified/en/step_6.md

 --- task ---

-**Test:** Run your project several times to see the random dice roll each time.
+**Test:** Run your code several times to see the random dice roll each time.

 --- /task ---